Théodore Ralli: Biography

+Ralli spent his early life in Constantinople, where he studied at the Commercial School of Chalki but expressed an interest in painting from an early age, devoting his free time to drawing.
+He eventually traveled to England, where he began his training to work at the family-owned commercial house Rallis & Mavroyiannis.
+Ralli lived in Manchester, England.
+Here, he also studied at the local college.
+After his father, Iakovos, died in 1871 in Corfu, Greece.
+Ralli traveled to Paris to study painting.
+Regrettably, his father opposed his desire to be a professional painter.
+Ralli became an apprentice to French painter and professor Jean-Léon Gérôme as early as January 15, 1873, where he enrolled in his studio at the École des Beaux-Arts.

+He also studied under Jean-Jules-Antoine Lecomte du Nouy, both were known for their orientalist paintings.
+One of Ralli's earliest works was Maid Watering Flowers, painted in 1876, showcasing his knowledge of genre painting, which also features the impression of a woman sweeping.
+During this period in Paris, Impressionism was becoming popular due to the First Impressionist Exhibition in 1874.

 Ralli then travelled widely in North Africa and the Middle East, settling for a while in Cairo, Egypt.
-Here he found his inspiration for the romantic mysticism and suggestive sensuality of his many orientalistic paintings.
+Here, he found his inspiration for the romantic mysticism and suggestive sensuality of his many orientalist paintings.
 His other genre paintings were often nostalgic recollections of the life and customs of his Greek homeland, which he portrayed with a delicate and moving reverence.
 His paintings were elaborated with great attention to detail, with great attention to costumes and facial expressions.
-The varying light sources in his paintings such as rays of light, candles, or the glowing embers in the fireplace are rendered in soft colours.
+The varying light sources in his paintings, such as rays of light, candles, or the glowing embers in the fireplace, are rendered in soft colours.